The Learning Centre:

 According to the Educators Financial Kickstart Challenge, 75% of education members pay their credit card balance off in full every month.

 Congratulations, you’re well ahead of the rest of the population.
-Because, according to the Canadian Bankers Association, just 56% of (non-educator) Canadians actually pays their balance(s) off in full.
+Because, according to the Canadian Bankers Association, just 56% of Canadians actually pay their balance(s) off in full.

-Yet there are still a quarter of you NOT paying your monthly balances off.
+Yet there are still a quarter of educators NOT paying their monthly balances off.

 Well, yes and no.